-During the year ended 31 December 2017, 5 Remuneration Committee meetings were held to determine the remuneration package of the newly appointed Directors and management of the Company, to approve the terms of his/her letter of appointment and review the remuneration package of directors.
-The individual attendance record of each of the members is set out in the following table:
+During the year ended 31 December 2018, 1 Remuneration Committee meeting was held to determine the remuneration package of the newly appointed Directors and management of the Company, to approve the terms of his/her letter of appointment and review the remuneration package of directors.
+The individual attendance record of each of the members in the following table:

+Attendance/ Number of Remuneration Committee

+Members Meetings

-Members Attendance/ Number of Remuneration Committee Meetings Mr. Fok Ho Yin, Thomas (Chairman of the Remuneration Committee) 5/5 Mr. Chan Wai Cheung, Admiral 5/5 Mr. Lam Ho Pong 5/5
+Mr. Fok Ho Yin, Thomas (Chairman of the Remuneration Committee) Mr. Chan Wai Cheung, Admiral Mr. Lam Ho Pong 1/1 1/1 1/1